HeTunCiShen/Agora-ConvoAI-Healthcare-Demo/README.md

 ### Frontend UI
 The frontend uses vanilla JavaScript and can be easily customized by modifying:
-- `frontend/index.html` - UI structure
+- `frontend/index.html` - UI structure and chat elements
-- `frontend/styles.css` - Visual styling
+- `frontend/styles.css` - Visual styling and chat panel design
-- `frontend/app.js` - Application behavior
+- `frontend/app.js` - Application behavior and RTM integration
+- `frontend/utils/chat.js` - Chat functionality and message handling

+### Chat Customization
+The chat interface can be customized by:
+- Modifying chat styles in `styles.css` (colors, positioning, animations)
+- Updating chat messages and placeholders in `utils/chat.js`
+- Changing the welcome message and system prompts
+- Adjusting chat panel size and responsive behavior

 ## Troubleshooting